-We recognise that many behaviours and emotional problems can be supported within the school environment, or with advice from external professionals.
-Some children will need more intensive support at times, and there are a range of mental health professionals and organisations that provide support to children with mental health needs and their families.
+We recognise that adopting trauma informed approaches and relational practices in schools, will support all children, especially those experiencing mental health issues.
+Schools can seek advice from external professionals and recognise that some children will need more intensive support at times.
+This could be provided at school, or via a range of mental health professionals and organisations that provide support to children and families experiencing mental health issues.